NOTE: Updated with 2022 Nobel Prize Winner Carolyn R. Bertozzi.

 Biochemist Gerty Theresa Radnitz Cori (1896-1957) and her husband Carl Ferdinand Cori (1896-1984) were jointly awarded the Nobel Prize in medicine in 1947 for their work on how the human body metabolizes sugar.
 Photo: Smithsonian Institution Archives

-Four women have won Nobel Prizes in Physics, seven in Chemistry, and 12 in Physiology or Medicine.
+Four women have won Nobel Prizes in Physics, eight in Chemistry, and 12 in Physiology or Medicine.

 2020 was a banner year for women.
 Andrea M. Ghez shared the Nobel Prize in Physics with Rheinhard Genzel and Roger Penrose, proving both experimentally and theoretically Einstein’s theory of relativity.